fbpx

 I always like hanging out with other folks who have done time in the professorial trenches.
 Rick was generous with his time and experience in this writing business, both during formal critique sessions and after hours just hanging out.
 I’m very grateful for the experience, and no doubt a better writer as a result.

 Rick’s probably best known for his many short story sales and his win of the Sidewise award.
 He’s also an anthologist, a poet, and a novelist.
-Naturally, when I learned he had a new book coming out (I’m referring of course to Alien Mornin) tomorrow, I invited him to come on by, ostensibly to share the tale of his most memorable meal.
+Naturally, when I learned he had a new book coming out (I’m referring of course to Alien Morning) tomorrow, I invited him to come on by, ostensibly to share the tale of his most memorable meal.

 LMS: Welcome, Rick.
 Nice to have you here at a more reasonable elevation.
 Now, let’s talk about meals!